fbcalderaro/cqf-final-project/README.md

 ### 2. Create the Environment File

 The system needs your Binance Testnet API keys to run in live mode.
 Create a file named `.env` in the project root and add your keys.
+You can generate them [here](https://testnet.binance.vision/).

 **File: `.env`**
 ```